Research

 The Two-Speed Organization: When AI-Fluent Departments Race Ahead and Everyone Else Falls Behind

-McKinsey's State of AI survey (n=not disclosed, November 2025) reports that 88% of companies use AI in at least one function, but only one-third have begun to s
+McKinsey's State of AI survey (n=not disclosed, November 2025) reports that 88% of companies use AI in at least one function, but only one-third have begun to scale enterprise-wide.

 March 2026